khakhalin/notes/papers/Richards2019deepneuro.md

 How to reverse-engineer objective functions for the brain?
 Sometimes from common sense (e.g. predictive coding = optimize description length).
 Box with more examples: log-probability of action sequences scaled by the reward they have produced; increase of mutual information with the environment ("empowerment" - apparently a term!)
 Also a quick plug for "learning how to learn".
 Ultimately, we need behavior / ethology to guess the objective functions (*they mention brain-machine interfaces, but virtual environments Engert-style would actually be kinda more in spirit*)

 How to use this approach?
-Create models that solve the task; make predictions; compare with the brain (*my paper totes fits the bill*).
+Create models that solve the task; make predictions; compare with the brain.
 Link plasticity rules to representations, and the other way around (ref 77: Lim2005).

 Interesting point: most past comp neuro work was done on brain dynamics, and this new proposal doesn't quite interact with that past work.